Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/MapView/ShowMagnifier/readme.md

 ## How it works

 1. Create a new `MapView`, and add an `Map` to it.
-2. Enable the magnifier using `mapView.MagnifierEnabled`.
+2. Enable and disable the magnifier using `mapView.InteractionOptions.IsMagnifierEnabled`.
 This will set the magnifier to be shown on the `Map` when the user performs a long press gesture.
-Note: The default value is `false`.
+Note: The default value is `true`.

 ## Relevant API

 * Map
 * MapView
-* MapView.MagnifierEnabled
+* MapViewInteractionOptions.IsMagnifierEnabled

 ## Additional information